Mathanrajvs/training_phase_1/readme.txt

 # hello-world
-Hello World  for Git tutorial
+Hello World  for the Git tutorial
 This repository is built step by step in the tutorial.
 This is done by Mathanraj
-Now,It is modified
+Now, It is modified
 we have added version v1.0